s15n/par-lang/docs/src/statements/commands.md

   stream.close?
 } in (first, second)!
 ```
-It can also be used in channels: Destructing a choice type to construct an either type:
+It can also be used with `chan`: Destructing a choice type to dually construct an either type:
 ```par
 // chan Bool is equal to
 type ChanBool = {